-- ii) Notwithstanding the provisions of paragraph a of this section, the State shall not calculate an annual Minimum Expense Target until such time as all advances to Behavioral Health Providers have been fully reconciled against actual claims made.
-In the event that such calculation is more than 12 months following the end of a calendar reporting period, the State shall be precluded from recovering any difference.
-The Behavioral Health Expenditure Target shall be applicable to the MMC and HIV SNP programs effective April 1, 2018.
+- ii) The Behavioral Health Expenditure Target shall be applicable to the MMC and HIV SNP programs effective April 1, 2018.
 The Behavioral Health Expenditure Target shall be applicable to the HARP program effective April 1, 2019.
 The Contractor agrees that State-established premium targets for the HARP program for any Target Year shall be established pursuant to the same methodology for establishing targets applicable to the MMC and HIV SNP programs and at the discretion of the State without prior notice to the Contractor.
-However, the State shall endeavor to notify the Contractor regarding established targets for the HARP program for such period as soon as reasonably practicable. - iii) In determining whether to exercise its right to recover pursuant to paragraph (b)(i)-above of this section, the State shall-may consider: - A) whether the premiums and the Contractor Specific PMPM were established in advance of the start of the rate Target yYear; - B) the overall adequacy of the Medicaid managed care premium as measured by actual financial results; and - C) the financial condition of a particular health plan-: - D) whether or not there was allowable premium underspending of Behavioral Health expenditures, as identified in 3.22 (b)(i), and based on Behavioral Health Services utilization and reimbursement data; and - E) In the State's sole discretion, health plan expenditures on Behavioral Health Services in service categories not included in the Behavioral Health Expenditure Target measurement set. - iv) The parties shall work in good faith to define those payments that are included in the Behavioral Health Target.
+However, the State shall endeavor to notify the Contractor regarding established targets for the HARP program for such period as soon as reasonably practicable. - iii) In determining whether to exercise its right to recover pursuant to paragraph (b)(i)of this section, the State may consider: - A) whether the premiums and the Contractor Specific PMPM were established in advance of the start of the Target Year; - B) the overall adequacy of the Medicaid managed care premium as measured by actual financial results; - C) the financial condition of a particular health plan; - D) whether or not there was allowable premium underspending of Behavioral Health expenditures, as identified in 3.22 (b)(i), and based on Behavioral Health Services utilization and reimbursement data; and - E) In the State's sole discretion, health plan expenditures on Behavioral Health Services in service categories not included in the Behavioral Health Expenditure Target measurement set. - iv) The parties shall work in good faith to define those payments that are included in the Behavioral Health Target. - c) [Applicable to the HARP Program Only] - i) From the date the Contractor begins operating a HARP, the Contractor shall spend for medical services at least 89% of the total premium.
+The Contractor shall refund any unexpended premium below the 89% level to SDOH. - ii) For the rate year commencing April 1, 2019 and each rate year thereafter, the State will withhold 2.0% of the premium as a behavioral health quality incentive payment.
+These withheld funds will be redistributed to HARPs based on performance metrics and a distribution methodology, as determined by the State.